Music among the Crypto-Jews of Portugal: An almost vanished world

 About this talk

-This is where my own on-site fieldwork research comes in, starting in the late 20th century, the 1990s, and up to the pandemic.
-I will introduce the people I interviewed, and explain how songs and recited prayers work in both the religious and secular contexts.
-Then we will move to the internet and social media age and their folklorization, always, with an emphasis on people and where and how they live.
-Most of the time, I was staying with one or another of the families, often with my daughter, then a child.
+This is where my own on-site fieldwork begins—starting in the late 20th century, through the 1990s, and continuing up to the pandemic.
+I will introduce the people I interviewed and explain how songs and recited prayers function in both religious and secular contexts.
+Then we will move into the internet and social media age, exploring the folklorization of these traditions—always with an emphasis on the people and the places where and how they live.
+Most of the time, I stayed with one family or another, often accompanied by my daughter, who was then a child.

-This is pretty much a vanished world.
-All the old prayer women have now passed away and many of the oldest village houses no longer exist.
-None of the photos or videos I took then could be taken now.
-Many young people in Belmonte have moved away; some, born already formally Jewish to parents who had formally (re)converted, have made Aliyah to Israel.
+This is, for the most part, a vanished world.
+All the old prayer women have passed away, and many of the oldest village houses no longer exist.
+None of the photos or videos I took back then could be taken now.
+Many young people in Belmonte have moved away; some, born formally Jewish to parents who had themselves formally (re)converted, have made Aliyah to Israel.

 About Judith